oats-ts/docs/src/md/SdkTypes.md

     }
 ```

-It is a union type of all the different responses, and they are discriminated by the `statusCode` and `mimeType` fields.
+Since it is a union type of all the different responses, and they are discriminated by the `statusCode` and `mimeType` fields, you can't mix up which `statusCode` belongs with which response `body` or `headers`.
 This way, when you get a `GetBooksResponse`, checking the `statusCode` (and the `mimeType` in case you have multiple of those), `headers` and `body` types will not be a guesswork anymore.